 In January 1950, five of these actuaries and two others, obtained a certificate of incorporation (dated December 1, 1949) for the Conference of Actuaries in Public Practice (CAPP) and established the CCA's Bylaws.
 Later, the Guides to Professional Conduct and Interpretive Opinions were added.
 The CCA held its first membership meeting at the Edgewater Beach Hotel in Chicago on October 3, 1950.
 Thirty-five CCA members attended.
-Today, membership in the CCA surpasses 1,100.
+Today, membership in the CCA is approximately 1,400.

 In October of 1991, the membership of the CCA voted to change its name to the Conference of Consulting Actuaries (CCA).
 This inserts into the title of the organization the word that best describes what CCA members provide: Consulting.

 Consulting actuaries advance the practice through innovative education programs and robust common interest groups.

 The Conference of Consulting Actuaries provides quality education and facilitates networking among established and aspiring leaders in the actuarial consulting community.
 The CCA is dedicated to supporting the professional needs and career success of consulting actuaries.